MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started-import-vendor-invoices.md

 The Electronic Invoicing service performs two steps during invoice import from the data channels:

-    1. Accessing the mail box and reading e-mail.
+1. Accesses the mail box and reading e-mail.
-    2. Processing the emails.
+2. Processes the emails.

 To perform these two steps, the client should call the service manually for each step.
 However, we recommend that you set up batch for receiving electronic documents.